About Zimame Trading Co

 She's also a member of Drawn to the Valley - a local group of artists, based in and around the Tamar Valley - an area of outstanding natural beauty - who hold annual open studios events and exhibitions..

-For these reasons we try to spend time in the office first thing in the morning, and again in the early evening, but the rest of the day is spent doing a variety of activities.
+For these reasons she tries to spend time in the office first thing in the morning, and again in the early evening, but the rest of the day is spent doing a variety of activities.
 For that reason, email communication often works best.